viewing Apigee X documentation.

 policy referenced by

-The Apigee Trace tool provides a graphical way to see how the logic in your API proxy executes following a request.
+The Debug tool provides a graphical way to see how the logic in your API proxy executes following a request.
 The tool illustrates processing between request and response.
 It doesn't specifically illustrate the separation between PreFlow, conditional flows, and PostFlow.

-For more about tracing proxies, see Using the Trace tool.
+For more about debugging proxies, see Using the Debug tool.

 Handling errors in flows